-Publishers and law enforcement officers will share their experience about the challenges brought by online piracy and the importance of appropriate legal frameworks to support copyright owners and authorities in tackling infringement.
-We will hear about their day-to-day work to enforce copyrights, an essential activity to maintain a sustainable and vibrant book market.
+Publishers and law enforcement officers share their experience about the challenges brought by online piracy and the importance of appropriate legal frameworks to support copyright owners and authorities in tackling infringement.
+We hear about their day-to-day work to enforce copyrights, an essential activity to maintain a sustainable and vibrant book market.

 The objective of this panel is to discuss enforcement from practical, legal and regulatory perspectives, applied to the book sector.
-In a context of best practice, the speakers will share their experiences and raise awareness about the importance of strengthening regulatory frameworks and investing in specialized authorities and infrastructure to effectively address copyright enforcement, especially in the online world.
+In a context of best practice, the speakers share their experiences and raise awareness about the importance of strengthening regulatory frameworks and investing in specialized authorities and infrastructure to effectively address copyright enforcement, especially in the online world.

 Dr.Jessica Sanger, Chair of IPA's Copyright Committee (Moderator); speakers: Gareth Hodges, Manager Economic Crime, Police Intellectual Property Crime Unit (PIPCU), UK; Obi Ezeilo, Director of Enforcement Operations, Nigerian Copyright Commission, Nigeria; Daniel Novack, Senior Counsel at Penguin Random House, USA